• Skip to primary navigation

 How to Cook Quinoa

-To cook quinoa, place 2 cups of water or stock or broth (scant) in a wide-bottom pan and bring to a boil.
-Stir in 1 cup uncooked quinoa, cover with a tight-fitting lid, and return to a boil.
+1. Place 2 cups of water or vegetable stock or broth (scant) in a wide-bottom pan and bring to a boil.

-When liquid comes to a boil, reduce heat, and simmer for 15 to 20 minutes or until all water is absorbed.
-I use my pan with glass lid so I can see when the liquid is absorbed without lifting the lid (which can affect the cooking time and results).
+Try not to lift lid during cooking as this can affect the cooking time and results.
+I use my pan with glass lid so I can see when the liquid is absorbed without lifting the lid.
 When quinoa is properly cooked, you can see little curled “tails” emerged from the grains/seeds.

-Remove from heat, fluff with a fork, and season to taste.
 Or use it to make this yummy Mexican Quinoa Salad or in these awesome Gluten-Free Quinoa Patties.

 Cook Once, Eat Twice